thiswillbeyourgithub/systemd_unit_maker/README.md

 - `--command`: Command to run in the service (required)
 - `--description`: Description of the service (optional)
 - `--frequency`: Timer frequency (e.g. "daily" or "1h") (optional, default "1d")
+- `--template`: Template name to use (optional, default "default")
+- `--start`: Start the service after creation without enabling it (default: false)
 - `--enable`: Enable and start the timer after creation (default: false)

 ### Examples